Silverdale, Nottingham: Silverdale today

 As of 2021, the former Primary School site remains cleared but no plans for any buildings have come to fruition.

 A long overdue bike track / walking track was built alongside The Brook in the late 1990s.
 From the small bridge, across The Brook that 'joined' Clifton with Silverdale.
 Along the south bank of The Brook, behind the Community Centre, with an 'intersection' directly opposite and up to Monksway.
 Continuing along the same bank again, alongside the playing fields and The Brook, finally meeting up with the road intersections of Clifton Lane and Westerfield Way.

 The Silverdale Community Centre is widely used by local residents for various community and sporting activities.
 Families make use of its pre-school and child care programs.

 Bus service

 The initial public transport to Silverdale did not enter the estate.
 Bartons Buses Trent Barton and the former Nottingham City Transport (NCT) provided existing services from Ruddington Lane and Clifton Boulevard.
-In recent times, the NCT has provided a 7-day service to Silverdale from Monksway.
+In recent times, NCT has provided a 7-day service to Silverdale from Monksway.